 At this stage, nothing allows us to know it: examiner? number of members?

-The only thing that we know is that an examiner who has examined a patent application cannot hear the opposition (R613-44-11 CPI).
+The only thing we know is that an examiner who has heard a patent application cannot hear the opposition (R613-44-5 CPI).

-However, this examiner can be heard during the opposition procedure (R613-4-11 CPI).
+However, this examiner can be heard during the opposition proceedings (R613-4-5 CPI) .

-Anyone can file an opposition (L613-23 CPI) without considering interest in acting (at least, this condition is not present).
+Anyone can file an opposition (L613-23 CPI) without consideration of interest to act (at least, this condition is not present).

 This opponent can be a natural or legal person (R613-44 CPI).

-Thus, it is entirely conceivable that the opponent is a straw man (ie a nominee who masks the & #8220; real & #8221; opponent).
+Thus, it is entirely conceivable that the opponent is a straw man (ie a nominee who masks the "real" opponent).

-For people who are not domiciled or have their seat in a member state of the EU or of the agreement on the European Economic Area, they must be represented by a representative (R613-44 CPI).
+For people who do not have their domicile or their headquarters in a member state of the EU or the European Economic Area agreement, they must be represented by a representative (R613-44 CPI).

-In the case of a joint opposition, a common representative may be appointed (R613-44 CPI)
+In the case of joint opposition, a common representative may be appointed (R613-44 CPI).

-However, according to the principles of civil procedure law, we may legitimately think that a transfer is possible in the event:
+However, according to the principles of civil procedure law, we can legitimately think that a transfer is possible in the event: